Reclaimed stone floor using slabs taken from a local factory |

 When I visited Coventry Reclamation Yard (link www.coventry-demolition.co.uk) was thrilled.

-Viewing stones at Coventry Reclamation
+Viewing stones at Coventry Reclamation |

 They had crates and crates of stones in all shapes, sizes and colours within what we considered a reasonable budget.
 They also have a vast range of other reclaimed items which can be used in the build or as finishing touches - well worth a potter!

-Original kitchen floor in charming
+Original kitchen floor in charming olde worlde layout |

-The hall tiles were laid in a uniform style rather than
+The hall tiles were laid in a uniform style rather than attempting to cut down the large tiles and copy the kitchen |

 The kitchen already has a beautiful stone floor (one of the first things I fell in love with on entering the house) so I decided to try and be as sympathetic as possible with colour but lay the stone differently, rather than trying to match the random pattern and infills.

-The finished floor
+The finished floor |

-Consider sinking matt well into the floor
+Consider sinking a matt well into the floor

 when laying.
-Coir matt can be cut to size
+Coir matt can be cut to size |

 I bought enough tiles to put in the hall, the front porch and in a corridor leading from the kitchen to the breakfast room.